digitallawyer/openlegaldictionary/_definitions/interim.md

 ---
 title: Interim
 permalink: "/definitions/interim.html"
 body: IM.
-Lat In the mean time; meanwhile.
-An assignee ad interim Is oue appolnted between the time of bankruptcy and appointment of the regular assignee.
+Lat in the mean time; meanwhile.
+An assignee ad interim is oue appolnted between the time of bankruptcy and appointment of the regular assignee.
 2 Bell, Comm.
 355
 published_at: '2018-07-07'